Close

 Annuity in NPS offers several benefits that contribute to financial security and stability in retirement.
 Let us take a look:

-Unlike lump-sum withdrawals or other saving plans where retirees may need to reinvest funds to generate income, annuity in NPS eliminates reinvestment risk.
+Unlike lump-sum withdrawals or other saving plans where retirees may need to reinvest funds to generate income, an annuity in NPS eliminates reinvestment risk.
 Once purchased, annuity plans guarantee a regular income stream without the need for you to manage or reinvest your retirement savings actively, reducing the complexity and potential pitfalls.

 Annuities in NPS plans do not have a cap on investment amounts, allowing retirees to allocate a significant portion of their retirement corpus to secure a steady income stream.
 This lack of investment cap provides flexibility for you to choose the annuity plan that best suits your financial needs and preferences.